Addictive Potential: Low more…

 Mandatory Minimum Sentence: Not Scheduled, Does Not Apply; Legal by Prescription

-Mechanism of Action: Increases the Neurotransmitters Serotonin and Dopamine
+Mechanism of Action: (SSRI) Increases the Neurotransmitter Serotonin

 Natural Depression Cures